microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2022/Community-Call-June.md

 twitter: jpthepm
 ---

 In this month’s community call the focus is on the newly released Teams Toolkit v4.0.
-This latest Teams VS Code extension enables developers/non-developers to create Teams apps with minimal work. v4 capabilities called out include scenario-based app creation, run your Teams apps on Office and Outlook, create an app from sample, select to uncomment/activate commented out capabilities and seeing your new app in Run and Debug mode.
+This latest Teams VS Code extension enables developers/non-developers to create Teams apps with minimal work. v4 capabilities called out include scenario-based app creation, run your Teams apps on Office and Outlook, create an app from sample, select to uncomment/activate commented out capabilities, and see your new app in Run and Debug mode.
 With the Adaptive Cards VS Code extension installed, see side-by-site edit-render experience similar to Adaptive Card Designer.
 The 20-minute Q&A covers a host of topics.
 This call was hosted by [J.P.
 Roca](http://twitter.com/jpthepm) (Microsoft) \| @jpthepm.
 Recorded on June 9, 2022.

 ### Watch the call here